Cat's Eyes (TV series): Release

+France

 Cat's Eyes premiered on TF1 with its first two episodes on 11 November 2024, with subsequent episodes released weekly.
 Two episodes premiered every week, except for the last two.
 When new episodes aired on TF1, the following ones were simultaneously made available for subscribers to TF1+'s premium plan.

+The first season got a second-window release on 18 December 2024 on Amazon Prime Video, following the service participation in the series funding.
+On 22 May 2026, the season was released on Disney+'s Hulu hub.
+The service later took over Prime Video as co-financier for the second season, giving them the second-window rights.

+The second season is set to premiere on 12 October 2026 on TF1.

+International

 Prior to its debut in France, the series first premiered in French speaking regions of Belgium and Switzerland on 6 November 2024 on RTL-TVI, and on 8 November on RTS 1.
-In the rest of the world, the series premiered on Amazon Prime Video on 18 December.